Submitting an application

 Our DMD program is found under the application type of 'Undergraduate/Professional' (do not select Postgrad Med/Dent Education as this is for post-doctoral studies);

 When asked about your educational background, you should select the highest level of education you have or will have achieved prior to starting your program of choice.
-For example, if you are in the final year of your Bachelor's degree, select Bachelor's Degree / Equivalent as this is your anticipated level of education (by the time you are admitted, should you be admitted).
+For example, if you are in the final year of your Bachelor's degree, select Bachelor's Degree / Equivalent as this is your anticipated level of education (by the time you are/might be admitted).

 How much is the application fee?